LondonHackspaceAI/common/GPGPU.md

 * On OCaml:

     * [spoc (stream processing with OCaml)](http://mathiasbourgoin.github.io/SPOC/)
+        * *"The SPOC library enables the detection and use of GPGPU devices with OCaml using Cuda and OpenCL."*
+        * *"There is also a camlp4 syntax extension to handle external Cuda or OpenCL kernels, as well as a DSL (called Sarek) to express GPGPU kernels from the OCaml code."*
     * random links:
         * [High-Performance GPGPU Programming with OCaml (hgpu.org)](http://hgpu.org/?p=10694) (2013)
         * [GPGPU Composition with OCaml](http://dl.acm.org/citation.cfm?id=2627379) (2014)